Fraunhofer-IIS/ODAQ/README.md

 ## Call for Contributions

 We make this data available to the community and we welcome contributions and extensions from the community!

+### How to contribute?

+There are many ways to contribute to ODAQ (and we welcome all of them!).
+Here, we will provide examples of two main types of contributions:

+#### Type 1: Extend with additional materials:

+This type of contribution extends the dataset with materials such as new audio content and/or new subjective scores.
+Please refer to [./extend/](./extend/) subfolder for more information.

+#### Type 2: Benchmark with the existing dataset:

+This type of contribution utilizes the dataset for benchmarking and provides the results in a reproducible manner.
+Please refer to [./benchmark/](./benchmark/) subfolder for more information.